When one tugs at a single thing in nature, he finds it attached to the rest of the world.

 |Total volunteer hours||751 hours|

 Eco-Literacy on Campus is a weekly program for grades 2-8 held at a local elementary school.
-Now in its 9th year the program at this site has become a true demonstration of sustainable living practices, mentoring 160 students each week during the school year.
-Teachers, students, volunteers and administrators actively engage in growing fruit and vegetables, harvesting rainwater, composting lunch waste, recycling, minimizing single use containers and restoring native habitat.
-Our unique grade appropriate Eco-Literacy curriculum builds future environmental stewards for the next generation.
+Now in its 9th year, the program at this site has become a true demonstration of sustainable living practices, mentoring 160 students each week during the school year.
+Teachers, students, volunteers and administrators actively engage in growing fruit and vegetables, harvesting rainwater, composting lunch waste, recycling, minimizing single-use containers and restoring native habitat.
+Our unique grade-appropriate Eco-Literacy curriculum builds future environmental stewards for the next generation.

 Earthroots Homeschool Field Classes meet for 5 hours once a week in nature at various locations throughout Orange County.
-In 2017, experiences for children ages 6-14 have included hiking to a natural hot springs, tidepooling along the coast, fishing, tracking animals, plant uses for making tools and shelters, learning about watershed health and the water cycle, rainwater harvesting, native plant identification, and growing food organically.
+In 2017, experiences for children ages 6-14 have included hiking to a natural hot spring, tidepooling along the coast, fishing, tracking animals, plant uses for making tools and shelters, learning about watershed health and the water cycle, rainwater harvesting, native plant identification, and growing food organically.
 Our homeschool participants gain confidence in nature and the emotional and social intelligence to care for our earth, which often inspires them to share their outdoor skills and nature excitement with family and friends.
 Twelve students each explored for 80 hours with Earthroots mentors in the first half of 2017.